Online Drop In

 - Thursday: 2:30pm-3:30pm

-Online Drop In sessions that run after 5pm will resume in Semester 2 (Week starting 19th of July)
+Online Drop In sessions that run on Fridays and after 5pm will resume in Semester 2 (Week starting 5th of October).

 To attend the session: